excellalabs/excella-central-server/README.md

 5. Once you've completed step 4, try running a GET against the `/profiles` object.
 If you receive data in the Response Body, then you are ready to start contributing!

 NOTE: To kill/stop the running docker image, terminate the process and then run `docker stop excella-central-server`.

+For more information on how the server code works, check out the well-written [LoopBack documentation](https://loopback.io/doc/en/lb3/index.html).

+## Contributing

+If you'd like to contribute to Excella Central, check out our [Waffle.io scrum board](https://waffle.io/excellalabs/excella-central) to see what's in progress and what we'd like to accomplish in the future.
+Bugs, issues, and enhancements can be submitted to this GitHub repo as well.